KishorRShetty/webpack-5/README.md

 ## hashing for caching the js. hash changes on every build
 add [contenthash], now the js filename will have a hash
 filename: "[name][contenthash].js",

+## auto reload
+add "dev":"webpack serve" in pkg and type YES for the below prompt
+    `Would you like to install 'webpack-dev-server' package?`
+## configure the devServer
+specify the directory
+open, reload the browser window compress etc